fp-cybrilla/fp-cybrilla.github.io/going-live/checklist.md

 Ensure the following in both of your Razorpay accounts:
 - [ ] Payments and Route are enabled
-- [ ] Send out an email to Razorpay Support to add `fintechprimitives.com` domain to the whitelisted domains/urls for your accounts
+- [ ] Send out an email to Razorpay Support to add `fintechprimitives.com` domain to the whitelisted domains/urls for your accounts.
+This is to ensure that the payments can be initiated from this domain.

 **AMCs**